ProbedJS/probedjs-core/README.md

 ## Getting started

 The Probed core is intentionally fairly bare-bones, and this readme speaks only about the general principles at play.
-If you just want to dive in directly into writing DOM components using JSX, then head over [here](http://example.com).
+If you just want to dive in directly into writing DOM components using JSX, then head over [here](http://example.com) (soon!).

 ### Components - Basics